groupvine/gv-doc/2-members/4-membersAttributes.md

 ## Member Attributes

 <span class="todo">
-## We use a header line further below, don't we need one here?
-JHJHJH
+JH: We use a header line further below, don't we need one here?
 </span>

 Use Member Attributes to save subscriber information that is specific to your account needs.
-You can define attributes on your account Gear’s **Member Attributes** tab and here are the four types of attribues:
+You can define attributes on your account Gear's **Member Attributes** tab and here are the four types of attribues:
 **Text**, **Number**, **Checkbox**, and **Single/Multiple Choice**.

 Attributes also provide these additional email options:

-* Personalize your emails by inserting a placeholder for the recipient’s attribute value.
+* Personalize your emails by inserting a placeholder for the recipient's attribute value.
 If you are sending from your online account, use the **Pers…** (short for "Personalization") menu in the email editor.